Doxuno

 GENERAL PROVISIONS

-Entire Agreement: This Agreement constitutes the entire agreement between the Parties regarding the matters herein.
-Amendment: This Agreement may only be amended in writing signed by both Parties before a witness.
+Entire Agreement: This Agreement constitutes the entire agreement between the Parties regarding the matters herein and supersedes all prior negotiations and understandings, whether written or oral.
+Amendment: This Agreement may only be amended in writing signed by both Parties and (in jurisdictions requiring witnessing) re-witnessed in the same manner as this Agreement.
 Severability: If any provision is found unenforceable, the remaining provisions shall remain in full force.
 Binding Effect: This Agreement is binding upon the Parties and their respective heirs, executors, legal representatives, and permitted assigns.
-Witness Requirement: This Agreement must be signed by both Parties in the presence of a witness as required by domestic contract legislation.
+Survival on Marriage Breakdown: The property, debt, and (where applicable) spousal support provisions of this Agreement shall survive a decree of divorce or declaration of marriage nullity.

 PARTY 1